Accounting policies and procedures

 8.2 Revenue from economic activities

-8.2.3 Revenue from the rendering of services for a longer period of time shall be recognised by reference to the stage of completion of the service to be rendered, assuming that the outcome of the transaction (i.e. revenue and expenses relating to the transaction) involving the rendering of services can be estimated reliably.
-The outcome of a transaction can be estimated reliably when all the following conditions are satisfied:
+8.2.3 Revenue from services rendered over an extended period shall be recognised by reference to the stage of completion of the transaction, provided that the outcome of the transaction (i.e. revenue and expenses relating to the transaction) can be estimated reliably.

 • the amount of revenue can be measured reliably;